cmeeren/Faqt/README.md

 * Some assertions run contrary to expectations of F# (or even C#) developers ([discussion](https://github.com/fluentassertions/fluentassertions/discussions/2143#discussioncomment-5525582))

+Note that Faqt does not aim for feature parity with FluentAssertions.
+For example, Faqt does not execute and report on multiple assertions simultaneously; like almost all assertion libraries, it stops at the first failure ("monadic" instead of "applicative" behavior).

 ### Why not Shouldly?

 I will admit I have not used Shouldly myself, but its feature set (ignoring the actual assertions) seem to be a subset